Divorce and debts: everything you need to know

 Step 1: Determine the type of relationship

-Depending on your type of relationship, the liability for debts may differ.
-Are you married in community of property, with marital conditions, or cohabiting with or without a contract?
+Depending on your type of relationship, liability for debts may differ.
+Are you married in community of property, with prenuptial agreement, or are you cohabiting with or without a contract?
 This determines who is responsible for the debts.

-• Community of property (before 2018): You and your (ex-)partner are jointly liable for all debts, regardless of whether they were incurred before or during the marriage.
+• Community of property (before 2018): You and your (ex-)partner are jointly liable for all debts, regardless of whether they arose before or during the marriage.

 • Limited community of property (after 2018): Debts from before the marriage remain private, but joint debts during the marriage are shared.

-• Marital conditions: You are only liable for debts if this is explicitly agreed upon in the marital conditions.
+• Prenuptial agreement: You are only liable for debts if this has been explicitly agreed in the prenuptial agreement.

-Step 2: Make an overview of the debts
+Step 2: Create an overview of the debts

-It’s important to map out all debts, including monthly repayments, interest rates, and terms.
+It is important to map out all debts, including the monthly repayments, interest rates, and terms.
 This helps in dividing the financial responsibilities.

-Step 3: Make agreements about the division of debts
+Step 3: Making agreements on the division of debts

-Once the debts are clear, you can make agreements about who is going to pay which debt.
-This can become complex if you are jointly liable, which means that the creditor can address both partners for the entire debt.
-Make sure you make clear agreements and record these in writing.
+Once the debts are clear, you can make agreements about who will pay which debt.
+This can become complex if you are jointly and severally liable, which means the creditor can hold both partners accountable for the full debt.
+Make sure you make clear agreements and record them in writing.

-You can come to an agreement with your (ex-)partner about the division of debts.
-These agreements may deviate from the legal liability, but be aware that the creditor must accept these deviating agreements to be legally valid.
-If necessary, a mediator can help set up these agreements.
+You and your (ex-)partner can reach agreements together about the division of the debts.
+These agreements may differ from the legal liability, but note that the creditor must accept these differing agreements for them to be legally valid.
+If necessary, a mediator can help with drafting these agreements.

-At Arslan Lawyers, we assist you in making clear and fair agreements about debts during the divorce.
+At Arslan Advocaten we help you make clear and fair agreements about debts during the divorce.
 Our experienced lawyers ensure that all agreements are properly recorded and legally watertight.
-We guide you through the entire process and make sure you won’t face any unpleasant surprises.
+We guide you through the entire process and make sure that you do not encounter any unpleasant surprises.

-If you have questions or need legal support in your divorce and debts, please contact one of our experienced lawyers.
-We are happy to help.
+Do you have questions or would you like legal support for your divorce and debts?
+Then contact one of our experienced lawyers.
+We are happy to help you further.

 Share this message